-Our program-which is structured, yet flexible enough to accommodate a wide range of needs and interests-is particularly well suited for applicants seeking to:
+The Department of English offers the M.A. in English to a diverse selection of students and teachers from Pennsylvania and beyond.
+The degree, which is structured yet flexible enough to accommodate a wide range of needs and interests, is particularly well suited for applicants seeking to: